chenkaizhu/Virtual-Therapist/README.md

 2. [SAVEE](http://kahlan.eps.surrey.ac.uk/savee/Download.html)

 ## Conclusion
-The model was tuned to detect emotions with more than 70% accuracy to distinguish between male and female voices and their respective emotions.
+The model was tuned to detect emotions with 95.6% accuracy to distinguish between male and female voices and their respective emotions.